-6.30 Monte Carlo analysis allows for consideration of many individual uncertain variables.
-Many variables can be defined using probability distributions that can subsequently be selected from using pseudo-random numbers, in order to give different aggregate outcomes, allowing for the influence of different uncertainties on an overall problem to be established.
+6.24 Monte Carlo analysis allows for consideration of many individual uncertain variables.
+Many variables can be defined using probability distributions that can subsequently be selected

-&lt;sup>2 Environment Agency, 2023, Water Resources Planning Guideline, Section 7
+2 Environment Agency, 2023, Water Resources Planning Guideline, Section 7

-&lt;sup>3 UKWIR, 2016, Risk-based planning methods
+3 UKWIR, 2016, Risk-based planning methods

-6.31 An example of aggregating different uncertainties together is detailed next.
+- from using pseudo-random numbers, in order to give different aggregate outcomes, allowing for the influence of different uncertainties on an overall problem to be established. - 6.25 An example of aggregating different uncertainties together is detailed next.
 If we have two independent uncertainties to consider, we can consider these together to determine the aggregate uncertainty.
 If uncertain component 1 has a 50% value of taking the value -4 and a 50% value of taking the value +4, while uncertainty 2 has equal chances of taking the values -2, 0, 1, and 2, random sampling from these distributions using 10 iterations may give the following outputs shown in Table 6-1.